minaohh/caramelo-properties-8fb73/content/pages/features.md

       - title: Section Item 2
         title_align: left
         content: >
-          To ensure maximum comfort and relaxation our mattresses are at least 4", whereas King/Queen beds boast 9" - 11" mattresses with comfortable beddings and comforter.
+          To ensure maximum comfort and relaxation, our mattresses are at least 4", whereas King/Queen beds boast 9" - 11" mattresses with comfortable beddings and comforter.
         content_align: left